rogerbinns/apsw/doc/exceptions.rst

   You have called :meth:`Connection.close` and then continued to use the :class:`Connection` or associated :class:`cursors <Cursor>`.

+.. exception:: CursorClosedError

+  You have called :meth:`Cursor.close` and then tried to use the cursor.

 .. exception:: BindingsError

   There are several causes for this exception.
 When using tuples, an incorrect number of bindings where supplied::